tepez/good-file/README.md

 	 	- `[prefix]` - file name prefix to use when creating a file.
 Defaults to "good-file"
 	 	- `[rotate]` - a string indicating a log rotation time span.
 The designated time span will start a timer that will trigger at the *end* of the specified time span.
 For example, using "daily", a new log file would be created at *approximately* 11:59:59.999 on the current day.
 Please see [this section](http://momentjs.com/docs/#/manipulating/end-of/) in the Moment.js documentation for more details.
 The string must be one of the following values: ['hourly', 'daily', 'weekly', 'monthly'].
 > **Limitations** A new file is *always* created when the process starts, regardless of `rotate` option; this is to prevent collisions.
 So if you start and stop the process several times in a row, there will be a new file created each time and a new timer will start at the beginning of the process.
 There is also a maximum "wait time" good-file can allow.
 If your time string exceeds this number, it will be replaced with `2^31 - 1` milliseconds (about 25 days).
 This is a limitation in how JavaScript/[Node implements](https://github.com/joyent/node/blob/master/lib/timers.js#L29) timers.
 There are also several time related precision issues when working with JavaScript.
 The log rotation will happen "close enough" to the desired `rotate` option.

+## GoodFile Methods
+### `goodfile.init(stream, emitter, callback)`
+Initializes the reporter with the following arguments:

+- `stream` - a Node readable stream that will be the source of data for this reporter.
+It is assumed that `stream` is in `objectMode`.
+- `emitter` - an event emitter object.
+- `callback` - a callback to execute when the start function has complete all the necessary set up steps and is ready to receive data.